Year of foundation: 1407

 Oswestry School is an educational institution in England with more than 600 years of history.
 Until now, it is one of the most influential in the country.
 The school is characterized by age-old traditions of consistently high-quality education.
-The school prepares children to pass tests to obtain certificates A-level, GCSE.
+The school prepares students to pass tests to obtain certificates A-level, GCSE.
 The school offers a wide range of academic disciplines.
-In the process of teaching, the school uses traditional, advanced teaching methods.
-Both are equally effective.
+In order to make studying effective, teachers use traditional, advanced teaching methods.

-School philosophy Osvestri School considers each student as a person with his own preferences, talents.
+School philosophy considers each student as a personality with own preferences, talents.
 In the process of learning, they try to take into account the former and provide a variety of opportunities for disclosing the latter.

-The educational institution attracts the attention of foreigners not only with the level of academic training.
+The educational institution attracts the attention of foreign students not only with the level of academic preparation.
 The school grounds are located in a picturesque location on the shores of Lake Wales.
 The area is one of the cleanest areas of Britain.
 From the windows of residences and classrooms you can see a magnificent view of the lake or the provincial town of Oswestry, compact, beautiful, rich in ancient architecture.